google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes the principal value of the arc cosine of X. The return value is in the range [0,].
-Generates an error if X is a finite value outside of range [-1, 1].
+Computes the principal value of the inverse cosine of X. The return value is in the range [0,&pi;].
+Generates an error if X is a value outside of the range [-1, 1].

 ### ACOSH